 Redefining Public Safety in Cleveland: What Mohammad Faraj Wants You to Know

 In Cleveland’s Ward 7 and beyond, conversations about public safety are growing louder — but the solutions being offered often leave residents feeling unheard.
-Mohammad Faraj, a candidate for Cleveland City Council, is pushing for a new way to think about safety — one that starts before a crisis.
+Mohammad Faraj, candidate for Cleveland City Council, is pushing for a new way to think about safety — one that starts before a crisis.

 “What makes people feel unsafe?
 What priorities and commitments help us prevent crime, violence, and pain in the first place?
 These are the questions I’ve been engaging with the residents about,” says Mohammad.